-Telecommunication in Papua New GuineaCompared to the European Union, Papua New Guinea is massively lagging behind in the development of telecommunications.
-Under the country code +675, there were a total of 4.18 m connections in 2020.
-Among them were 4.02 m million mobile phones, which corresponds to an average of 0.46 per person.
-In the EU, this figure is 1.2 mobile phones per person.
+Mobile communications and Internet in Papua New GuineaCompared to the United States, Papua New Guinea is massively lagging behind in the development of telecommunications.
+Under the country code +675, there were a total of 4.98 million connections in 2021.
+Among them were 4.82 million mobile phones, which corresponds to an average of 0.48 per person.
+In the US, this figure is 1.1 mobile phones per person.

 Back to overview: Papua New Guinea

-In mobile internet, i.e. on tablets and smartphones, Papua New Guinea comes th with a download speed of 0 Mbit/second.
-The upload speed of around 0 Mbit was enough for th place.
+In mobile internet, i.e., on tablets and smartphones, Papua New Guinea comes 112nd with a download speed of 18.11 Mbit/second.
+The upload speed of around 13 Mbit was enough for 40th place.

-The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
-Values above 100% mean that, on average, every inhabitant has more than one connection.
+The following diagrams show the development of the various telephone and internet connections as a percentage of the country's population.
+Values above 100 percent mean that, on average, every inhabitant has more than one connection.